 Sixth Grade Year

-Similar to our core Fig Tree classes, the Sixth Grade curriculum will cover Jewish holidays, ritual, culture, history and text- and Hebrew will be taught in each lesson.
-The arc of the Sixth Grade Year will be structured around field trips: with lessons, activities, text and discussion enabling deeper study about the physical locations, their "place" in Jewish history and culture, and their relevance within students' lives.
+Though the Sixth Grade curriculum will follow the Jewish year of holidays and will touch on Judaic studies topics including ritual, culture, and text, the core focus of our Sixth Grade program is Jewish history: from Medieval times to present-day.
+The arc of the Sixth Grade Year is structured around field trips: with lessons, activities, text and discussion enabling deeper study about the physical locations, their "place" in Jewish history and culture, and their relevance within students' lives.

 Field Trip Schedule

 Families who register for Sixth Grade Year will receive a calendar closer to the start of the Fall semester.
 We will take one or two trips per trimester, and all field trips will take place on Saturday or Sunday afternoons.
 Attendance is strongly encouraged, but not required if a student has a conflict.
 Space permitting, parents/ guardians and siblings may also attend Sixth Grade Year field trips.
 Admission fees to specific locations are not included in student's registration.